 - Lead and promote a culture that ensures that WH&S legislation is enforced across all areas of the Division and that staff have an understanding of their responsibilities in this area.

 - Lead, support and promote the inclusion of sustainability initiatives in all aspects of operations, support the principles of the TropEco program and engage in commitment to JCU sustainability goals and objectives.

-- The Director, Divisional Operations is required to observe the lawful and reasonable directions, policies and decisions of the University Council, understand and comply with the Enterprise Agreement, the Statutes and Rules of the University, the policies and decisions of the University Council and other appropriate University authorities, as in force from time to time
+- • The Director is required to observe the lawful and reasonable directions, policies and decisions of the University Council, understand and comply with the Enterprise Agreement, the Statutes and Rules of the University, the policies and decisions of the University Council and other appropriate University authorities, as in force from time to time.

-- The Director, Divisional Operations is required to demonstrate a personal commitment to ensure personal safety and the safety of others and contribute to the continuous improvement of our WHS performance.
+- The Director is required to demonstrate a personal commitment to ensure personal safety and the safety of others and contribute to the continuous improvement of our WHS performance.
 This includes the effective implementation and compliance with James Cook University WHS policies, procedures and safe systems of work, together with all relevant legislation, duties and obligations.
 Contribute to the continuous improvement of our WHS performance.

-- The Director, Divisional Operations is required to exercise proper discretion in all matters affecting the well-being of the University which involve public writing or speaking in accordance with the University’s Code of Conduct.
+- The Director is required to exercise proper discretion in all matters affecting the well-being of the University which involve public writing or speaking in accordance with the University's Code of Conduct.

 Selection and appointments will be assessed against selection criteria.

 - Postgraduate qualification and extensive relevant higher education experience with proven expertise and leadership in the management of significant human, financial and physical resources, including proven experience managing a substantial budget.

 - Demonstrated experience in business and strategic planning and ability to implement institution wide strategic and operational objectives, with a good reputation for innovation and effective leadership.